amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 Day-to-day operations requiring administrative privileges should be performed by named administrator accounts, assigned to individual users (not shared), separate from accounts used to access productivity services like Email, SharePoint, and Teams.

 **💡 Recommendations**:
-- Administration for Azure and Azure AD should use cloud-only identities and Azure AD native authentication mechanism, like FIDO2 security keys.
+- Administration for Azure and Azure AD should use cloud-only identities and Azure AD native authentication mechanism, like FIDO2 security keys or smartcard certificates.
 - Limit the number of Global Administrators, referring to [least privileged roles by task](https://docs.microsoft.com/en-us/azure/active-directory/roles/delegate-by-task) to assign the proper limited administrator role
 - Assign permissions Just-In-Time using [Azure AD Privileged Identity Management](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure)
 - Periodically review role eligibility